-Before looking at Bayesian decoding it is worthwhile noting that multivariate inference using random field theory suggests the mutual information between the voxel-time courses and motion is significant.
-This can be inferred from the set-level inference with p < 0.006 (left-hand column of the table).
+Before looking at Bayesian decoding, it is worthwhile noting that multivariate inference using random field theory suggests the mutual information between the voxel time courses and motion is significant.
+This can be inferred from the set-level inference with p < 0.006 (left-hand column of the table, Fig. 8).
 This is based on the observed number of peaks surviving a p < 0.001 threshold in the volume of interest.
-Here we expected 0.72 peaks (see Table footnote) but observed four.
-Under the Poisson clumping heuristic; this number of 'rare events is very unlikely to have occurred by chance (see Friston et al 1996 for more details).
+Here we expected 0.72 peaks

+(see table footnote, Fig. 8) but observed four.
+Under the Poisson clumping heuristic; this number of 'rare events' is very unlikely to have occurred by chance (for more details, see Friston et al., 1996).